 Though there are hundreds of small islands in Hawaii, there are only 8 major islands – Niʻihau, Kauaʻi, Oʻahu, Molokaʻi, Lānaʻi, Kahoʻolawe, Maui, and the Island of Hawaiʻi (Big Island).
 The shortest distance between Hawaii and California is between the island of Maui and Point Arena near San Francisco.
 This distance is estimated at about 2,286 miles.
 The total distance between one of the main islands in Hawaii, Kaua’I, and Samalga Islands in Alaska is estimated to be about 2,172 miles.
 The capital of Hawaii is Honolulu, which is located on the island of O’ahu.

-Going by area, Hawaii is the 8th smallest state of the US.
+Going by area, Hawaii is the 8th smallest state in the US.
 With a population of about 1.432 million, it is also the 11th least populous state of the country.
 Known for its verdant greenery and long beaches, Hawaii is a major tourist attraction.
-About a third of the world’s supply of pineapples are grown and supplied by Hawaii.
+About a third of the world’s supply of pineapples is grown and supplied by Hawaii.

 Hawaii Facts –